mtrkss/arch-compat-tutorial/README.md

-# Arch linuxulator like a pro!
+# Arch Linux Compat on FreeBSD
-Hi fellow FreeBSD users,
+Hi fellow FreeBSD user,
-In this tutorial we're gonna be setting up the Arch Linux compatibility layer with AUR and Discord!
+in this tutorial we're gonna be setting up the Arch Linux compat layer/Linuxulator for FreeBSD with AUR and Discord!

-This is just a small markdown file i've been working on for the past 2 days, hope it helps you!
+*This is just a small markdown file I've been working on for the past 2 days, hope it helps you!*

+*(I'm not a native english speaker so sorry for my grammatics!)*